ValeriyaKaptsanov/vk-kubernetes-exercise/README.md

-Repository for integrative kubernetes exircise.
+Repository for integrative kubernetes exercise